AlpacaTravel/graphql-docs/README.md

   [example operations](/example-operations) section.
 These will assist you become familiar with GraphQL as well as the capabilities of the platform.

-Finally, we recommend the [GraphQL Sandbox](https://studio.apollographql.com/sandbox/explorer) which is a way to quickly experiment with the real API in order to run GraphQL queries and mutations.
+Finally, we recommend the [Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer).
+See below for moree information.

 ### Endpoint URL